rizkisadewa/JavaScriptCrashCourse/README.md

 22. Use asterisk to Import Everything from a File
 23. Create an Export Fallback with export default
 24. Import a Default Export

+## Regular Expression
+1. Using the Test Method
+2. Match Literal Strings
+3. Match a Literal String with Different Possibilities
+4. Ignore Case While Matching
+5. Extract Matches
+6. Find More Than the First Match
+6. Match Anything with Wildcard Period
+7. Match Single Character with Multiple Possibilities
+8. Match Letters of the Alphabet
+9. Match Numbers and Letters of the Alphabet
+10. Match Single Characters Not Specified
+11. Match Characters that Occur One or More Times
+12. Match Characters that Occur Zero or More Times
+13. Find Characters with Lazy Matching
+14. Find One or More Criminals in a Hunt
+15. Match Beginning String Patterns
+16. Match Ending String Patterns
+17. Match All Letters and Numbers
+18. Match Everything But Letters and Numbers
+19. Match All Numbers
+20. Match All Non-Numbers
+21. Restrict Possible Usernames
+22. Match Whitespace
+23. Match Non-Whitespace Characters
+24. Specify Upper and Lower Number of Matches
+25. Specify Only the Lower Number of Matches
+26. Specify Exact Number of Matches
+27. Check for All or None
+28. Positive and Negative Lookahead
+29. Reuse Patterns Using Capture Groups
+30. Use Capture Groups to Search and Replace
+31. Remove Whitespace from Start and End

+## Debugging
+1. Use the JavaScript Console to Check the Value of a Variable
+2. Understanding the Differences between the freeCodeCamp and Browser Console
+3. Use typeof to Check the Type of a Variable
+4. Catch Misspelled Variable and Function Names
+5. Catch Unclosed Parentheses, Brackets, Braces and Quotes
+6. Catch Mixed Usage of Single and Double Quotes
+7. Catch Use of Assignment Operator Instead of Equality Operator
+8. Catch Missing Open and Closing Parenthesis After a Function Call
+9. Catch Arguments Passed in the Wrong Order When Calling a Function
+10. Catch Off By One Errors When Using Indexing
+11. Use Caution When Reinitializing Variables Inside a Loop
+12. Prevent Infinite Loops with a Valid Terminal Condition

+## Basic Data Structure
+1. Use an Array to Store a Collection of Data
+2. Access an Array's Contents Using Bracket Notation
+3. Add Items to an Array with push() and unshift()
+4. Remove Items from an Array with pop() and shift()
+5. Remove Items Using splice()
+6. Add Items Using splice()
+7. Copy Array Items Using slice()
+8. Copy an Array with the Spread Operator
+9. Combine Arrays with the Spread Operator
+10. Check For The Presence of an Element With indexOf()
+11. Iterate Through All an Array's Items Using For Loops
+12. Create complex multi-dimensional arrays
+13. Add Key-Value Pairs to JavaScript Objects
+14. Modify an Object Nested Within an Object
+15. Access Property Names with Bracket Notation
+16. Use the delete Keyword to Remove Object Properties
+17. Check if an Object has a Property
+18. Iterate Through the Keys of an Object with a for...in Statement
+19. Generate an Array of All Object Keys with Object.keys()
+20. Modify an Array Stored in an Object

+##  Basic Algorithm Scripting
+1. Convert Celsius to Fahrenheit
+2. Reverse a String
+3. Factorialize a Number
+4. Find the Longest Word in a String
+5. Return Largest Numbers in Arrays
+6. Confirm the Ending
+7. Repeat a String Repeat a String
+8. Truncate a String
+9. Finders Keepers
+10. Boo who
+11. Title Case a Sentence
+12. Slice and Splice
+13. Falsy Bouncer
+14. Where do I Belong
+15. Mutations
+16. Chunky Monkey

+## Object Oriented Programming
+1. Create a Basic JavaScript Object
+2. Use Dot Notation to Access the Properties of an Object
+3. Create a Method on an Object
+4. Make Code More Reusable with the this Keyword
+5. Define a Constructor Function
+6. Use a Constructor to Create Objects
+7. Extend Constructors to Receive Arguments
+8. Verify an Object's Constructor with instanceof
+9. Understand Own Properties
+10. Use Prototype Properties to Reduce Duplicate Code
+11. Iterate Over All Properties
+12. Understand the Constructor Property
+13. Change the Prototype to a New Object
+14. Remember to Set the Constructor Property when Changing the Prototype
+15. Understand Where an Object’s Prototype Comes From
+16. Understand the Prototype Chain
+17. Use Inheritance So You Don't Repeat Yourself
+18. Inherit Behaviors from a Supertype
+19. Set the Child's Prototype to an Instance of the Parent
+20. Reset an Inherited Constructor Property
+21. Add Methods After Inheritance
+22. Override Inherited Methods
+23. Use a Mixin to Add Common Behavior Between Unrelated Objects
+24. Use Closure to Protect Properties Within an Object from Being Modified Externally
+25. Understand the Immediately Invoked Function Expression (IIFE)
+26. Use an IIFE to Create a Module

+## Functional Programming
+1. Learn About Functional Programming
+2. Understand Functional Programming Terminology
+3. Understand the Hazards of Using Imperative Code
+4. Avoid Mutations and Side Effects Using Functional Programming
+5. Pass Arguments to Avoid External Dependence in a Function
+6. Refactor Global Variables Out of Functions
+7. Use the map Method to Extract Data from an Array
+8. Implement map on a Prototype
+9. Use the filter Method to Extract Data from an Array
+10. Implement the filter Method on a Prototype
+11. Return Part of an Array Using the slice Method
+12. Remove Elements from an Array Using slice Instead of splice
+13. Combine Two Arrays Using the concat Method
+14. Add Elements to the End of an Array Using concat Instead of push
+15. Use the reduce Method to Analyze Data
+16. Sort an Array Alphabetically using the sort Method
+17. Return a Sorted Array Without Changing the Original Array
+18. Split a String into an Array Using the split Method
+19. Combine an Array into a String Using the join Method
+20. Apply Functional Programming to Convert Strings to URL Slugs
+21. Use the every Method to Check that Every Element in an Array Meets a Criteria
+22. Use the some Method to Check that Any Elements in an Array Meet a Criteria
+23. Introduction to Currying and Partial Application